Here are a few expert tips for helping the employers to make the best use of Internshala services –

-2. Give them a short assignment, which should ideally take 2-4 hrs to complete.
+2. Give them a short assignment – It should ideally take 2-4 hrs to complete.
 It hardly takes any effort from applicants to upload a CV and answer a few questions.
 But by giving them an assignment, you can pick out the best candidates.

 3. Always interview.
-It helps in a) judge the cultural fit and verify the facts mentioned on CV, b) brining the expectations of both the parties on common ground.
+It helps in a) judging the cultural fit and verifying the facts mentioned on CV, b) bringing the expectations of both the parties on the common ground.

-Also, always schedule the interview and notify the candidate before-hand through a mail asking them to confirm the specific date, time and/or place.
-This gives the candidate enough time to research on the company and prep for the interview.
+Also, always schedule the interview and notify the candidate beforehand through a mail asking them to confirm the specific date, time and/or place.
+This gives the candidate enough time to research about the company and prep for the interview.

 1. Always change the application status to ‘Hired’: It kicks off an automated process intimating the student’s college authorities and requesting them to issue an online No Objection Certificate.
 This step ensures greater accountability on part of the candidate.

 2. Issue a formal offer letter – and ask the candidate to sign and return a scanned copy as formal acceptance.
 It is not a match until both the parties say ‘Yes’.
 You could download a Sample Offer Letter.